 import scala.collection.JavaConversions._

-javaService.handleMessages(javaService.generateMessages(3)) scalaService.
+javaService.handleMessages(javaService.generateMessages(3)) scalaService

 In contrast with JavaConversions